 4 Meetings

-4.1 Meetings of the Integration Joint Board will be convened at as agreed by the Integration Joint Board.
+4.1 Meetings of the Integration Joint Board will be convened as agreed by the Integration Joint Board.
 These can be held either in person, virtually or blended as appropriate.

 4.2 The Chair may convene Special Meetings if it appears to them that there are items of urgent business to be considered.
 Such Meetings will be held at a time, date and venue as determined by the Chair.
 If the Office of Chair is vacant, or if the Chair is unable to act for any reason the Vice-Chair may at any time call such a meeting.